powsybl/powsybl-open-rao/docs/castor.md

 For the NTC Capacity calculation, only the positive margin stop criterion is activated.
 This is equivalent to an iterative security analysis at different values of commercial exchanges.
 It is also valid for the CEP Validation performed at national or regional level.

+### Costly

+The objective is to try to secure the network at the lowest expenses possible, as described [here](castor/costly-optimization.md/#optimization-of-costly-remedial-actions)

 ## Inputs